Role-Playing therapy lifts student spirits, study finds

 Summary

-This study tested whether a 10-session psychodrama program (a type of guided role-play) could improve psychological well-being, self-esteem, empathy, and self-compassion in 40 nursing students in Turkey.
-Half the students took part in the drama sessions twice a week, while the other half received no extra support.
-Researchers measured changes using questionnaires before, after, and two months later.
-The goal was to see if this creative group activity helps students feel better and connect more with others.
+This study tested whether a type of group therapy called psychodrama could improve psychological well-being, self-esteem, empathy, and self-compassion in nursing students.
+Forty students were randomly assigned to either attend 10 psychodrama sessions or receive no extra support.
+Researchers measured changes using questionnaires before, after, and two months later to see if any benefits lasted.

 Disclaimer Read more